iovation/launchkey-java/sdk/README.md

 Utilization of the LaunchKey SDK requires the following items:

- * LaunchKey Account - The [LaunchKey Mobile App](https://launchkey.com/app) is required to set up a new account and access the LaunchKey Dashboard.
+ * Account - The mobile authenticator is required to set up a new account and access the Dashboard.

-## LaunchKey Rocket
+## Application

- * A new Rocket can be created in the [LaunchKey Dashboard](https://dashboard.launchkey.com/).
+ * A new Application can be created in the Dashboard.
-   From the Rocket, you will need the following items found in the keys section of the rocket details:
+   From the Application, you will need the following items found in the keys section of the Application details:

-    * The rocket key
+    * The application key
     * The secret key
     * The private key